tholian-network/stealth/README.md

 ## Upcoming Features

+- Stealth will receive an easy-to-follow Wizard for synchronizing cached content with other Peers in a Wi-Fi / Meshnet setup, so that users can easily select which Sites to backup and synchronize to other Peers.

-- Stealth in combination with a connected Radar instance will allow to discover Peers, and to share and reuse `Beacons` and `Echoes` that help to automate even more on the Web.
+- Stealth in combination with a connected Radar instance will allow to discover global Peers, and will allow to share and reuse `Beacons` and `Echoes` that help to automate even more tasks on the Web.

-- Stealth will allow Peer-to-Peer TLS encryption by using intermediary certificates that are shipped with each release and allow to sign Content that was downloaded via another Peer in a trustless manner.
+- Stealth will allow peer-to-peer TLS encryption by using intermediary certificates which are shipped with each release and allow to download cached content in a trustless manner by implementing a TLS-based notary mechanism for signing and validating the correctness of content (additionally to the encrypted transport layer).

 ## Quickstart